 Grahamstown, South Africa © Tim Giddings

-The Arts Festival is the highlight of Grahamstown annual calendar, when the little town comes alive with the best theatre, music, and dance that South Africa has to offer and sprawling craft markets take over the streets and fields.
+The Arts Festival is the highlight of Grahamstown annual calendar, when the little town comes alive with the best theatre, music, and dance that South Africa has to offer.
+Sprawling craft markets take over the streets and fields as well.